 The Group's property business activities in Japan are conducted through its special purpose vehicle, Tokutei Mokuteki Kaisha, Winrise (Japan) TMK.

-The Group invested in a 134-room hotel located in Tokyo's Asakusa district, close to the Sensõji-Temple.
-The hotel is wholly leased to Red Planet Japan, a TSE-listed hotel operating company.
+The Group's 134-room hotel located in Tokyo's Asakusa district, close to the Sensōji-Temple is currently undergoing refurbishment and is expected to be completed by second half of 2022.